Quarr Abbey: Abbots

-Day To Day Life At Quarr
+Day to day life at Quarr

-Benedictine monks strive to dedicate their lives to the glory of God, and to the Rule Of Saint Benedict, which sees their time structured between prayer, work and community life.
-7 public services take place each day, beginning with Vigils at 5.30 in the morning.
-Lauds then follows at 7am during the week and at 10 on a Sunday.
-Daily Mass is at 9 during the week and at 10 on a Sunday.
-Sext is at 1pm, with Nones (liturgy) at 2.20, Vespers at 5pm and Compline at 8 o clock in the evening.
-Added to this each of the monks have jobs to do around the monastery and its grounds.
+Benedictine monks strive to dedicate their lives to the glory of God, and to the Rule of Saint Benedict, which sees their time structured between prayer, work and community life.
+There are seven public services each day, beginning with Vigils at 5.30 in the morning.
+Lauds then follows at 7 am during the week and at 10 am on a Sunday.
+Daily Mass is at 9 am during the week and at 10 am on a Sunday.
+Sext is at 1 pm, with Nones at 2.20, Vespers at 5pm and Compline at 8 pm.
+Each of the monks has jobs to do around the monastery and its grounds.
 Father Nicholas, for example, is the guestmaster, tending to those on retreat, but he is also the abbey's bookbinder and bee keeper.
-Pilgrims to Quarr, can stroll around the stunning gardens, teas shop, visitors centre, and book shop, or see the works of local artists at the monastery's gallery.
+Pilgrims to Quarr can stroll around the gardens, tea shop, visitor centre, and book shop, and see the works of local artists in the monastery's gallery.

 Retreats

-According to The Rule Of Saint Benedict, "All guests who present themselves are to be welcomed as Christ", and as such, Quarr Abbey makes no distinction in who it allows to stay within the monastery's guest house facilities regardless of what denomination they may or may not be.
-Payment for a stay comes in the form of a donation, based on what the guest can or can't afford, and no one is ever turned away simply because they can't afford it.
+According to the Rule of Saint Benedict, "All guests who present themselves are to be welcomed as Christ", and as such, Quarr Abbey makes no distinction in who it allows to stay within the monastery's guest house facilities, regardless of what denomination they may or may not be.
+Payment for a stay comes in the form of a donation, based on what the guest can or cannot afford, and no one is ever turned away simply because they cannot afford it.
 Father Nicholas, the guestmaster is constantly on hand to show visitors to their rooms and to sit and chat with them in that of the common room.
 Meals are provided for those on retreat, with breakfast being around 7.30am, lunch at 1.15pm and supper at 7pm.
 Whilst the guests are welcome to participate in all seven of the services that take place in a day, these are in no way compulsory.
 Such is the popularity of Quarr, many well known people have stayed there including the musician Phil Collins, and people return time after time, from all four corners of the globe.